section-engineering-education/engineering-education/articles/android-application-in-app-update-using-android-studio/index.md

 From the above code, there are several results;

-- If a user canceled the installation, you could call the `checkUpdate()` to start the update flow again.
-You can do many things here, such as returning a dialog to inform the user they need to update the application or inform them of the new features or the bugs that the update will fix.
-If the user agrees, you can call `checkUpdate()` to reinitiate the update flow again.
+- If a user canceled the installation, you could call the `checkUpdate()` to restart the update flow.

+You can do many things here, such as;
+  1. Poping a dialog to inform the user the need to update the application.
+  2. Inform them of the new features or the bugs that the update will fix.

+If the user agrees, you can call `checkUpdate()` to reinitiate the update flow.
 You can also decide to close the application with `finish()`.
 Otherwise, do nothing and continue with the normal application flow.

 - `RESULT_OK` — shows that the update was successful.
 We can't assign any action to it, as our goal is met.
 But you can choose to show a message to the user to thank them for taking the time to update the application to the latest version.